open-telemetry/semantic-conventions/docs/non-normative/code-generation.md

 This section describes how to do code-generation with weaver.

-> Note:
+> [!IMPORTANT]
 > We're transitioning from [build-tools](https://github.com/open-telemetry/build-tools/blob/main/semantic-conventions/README.md#code-generator)
 > to [opentelemetry-weaver](https://github.com/open-telemetry/weaver/blob/main/crates/weaver_forge/README.md) to generate code for semantic conventions.
 > All new code-generation should be done using weaver, build-tools may become incompatible with future version of semantic conventions.

-Code-generation is based on YAML definitions in the specific version of semantic conventions and usually involves several steps which could be semi-automated:
+Code-generation is based on YAML definitions in the specific version of semantic conventions.
+Usually, it involves several steps where some can be semi-automated: involves several steps which could be semi-automated:

 1. Manually update the Semantic Conventions version in config